Skip to content

 Explore the modules running in the server

 We provide a sample application written in HTML and JavaScript that performs various AI operations.
-Open http://localhost:32168/vision.html in a browser.
-There is also a link to this at the bottom of the Dashboard.
+Open http://localhost:32168/explorer.html in a browser.
+There is also a link to this at the top of the Dashboard.

 Adding new modules to a Docker container